AylaNetworks/ayla-documentation/src/tech-notes/using-ble-to-set-up-wi-fi-for-esp32/index.md

 1. Tap “EXIT SETUP”
 1. Observe the device you just added is displayed in the Device List

-### Steps to understand how to integrating BLE Wi-Fi Config support
+### Steps to understand how to integrate BLE Wi-Fi Config support

 1. Locate and open examples/ayla_demo/demo_bt.c, which provides an example of integrating BLE Wi-Fi configuration with an application
 1. Review the C function demo_bt_init.
 This function performs the initialization to start the BLE service.
 It does the following: